Healthcare Associated Infections: The Patient & Physician's Guide

 Be honest about the potential risks of HAIs in healthcare settings to ensure the patient can make an informed decision about their treatment.
 However, be sure to reassure the patient about the infection control procedures that are in place to help reduce the risk.

 Patients have a role to play in preventing HAIs.
 Empower your patients with the knowledge to perform proper hand hygiene while in the hospital, and to recognize common signs of HAIs so they can seek prompt treatment.
+Emphasize the critical role of washing hands as a primary method to reduce the transmission of infections within healthcare settings.

 Patient education materials, such as brochures or fact sheets, may help address HAI concerns with patients.
 Physicians can also suggest reputable online resources, such as government websites like CDC.gov and MedlinePlus.gov.